MP's disabled child in 'financial hardship'

 Flora Keays has received nothing from her father's estate since shortly after his 2016 death, the High Court heard.

-Her mother Sara, who was the politician's secretary, is suing his estate for more money.
+Her mother Sara, who was the politician's secretary, is suing his estate for more money on her behalf.

 The latest hearing was to determine if Sara Keays could make legal decisions on behalf of her 34-year-old daughter.